 Reasons a Cartridge Burns Out

-- Too much power being sent – this is probably the most common type of issue experienced by vapers.
+- Too much power being – is is probably the most common type of issue experienced by vapers.
 Often, your cartridge overloads because it isn’t designed to handle the power surge you sent to it.
 This is something that is common amongst even experienced vapers.
 Thankfully, it means your vape pen is still safe.

 - Power button heavy – this is simply a matter of not fiending too hard on the cartridge and power button.
 While use limits will vary from vape pen to vape pen, make sure you’re not throttling too hard on your power button.
 Even if your temperature, wattage, etc is ok you will want to make sure that you’re not overloading the cartridge simply by overheating it through overuse.
 All in all, give it a few seconds to take a break in between really big hits (and even after a succession of normal hits).